 Engine Publishing is a small-press RPG publishing company dedicated to creating insanely good gaming products.

 I’m Martin Ralya, the founder and owner of Engine Publishing.
 I run the company out of my home office, alongside my day job (our warehouse is the office closet; it used to be a shelf under my desk).
 I was a freelancer for the RPG industry from 2004-2009, with 25 published credits.
 Between Gnome Stew, which I run and contribute to, and Treasure Tables, which I ran from 2005-2007, I’ve written close to a thousand articles for game masters since 2005.
-I live in Utah with my amazing wife, Alysia, our awesome daughter, Lark, and our nutty dog, Wicket, in a house full of books and games.
+Your can find out a bit more about me on my personal website.

 Engine Publishing exists to bring you products that will make your gaming more fun, at a fair price.
 I’ve been gaming since 1987, and I’m an incredibly picky consumer: As a gamer, I expect RPG publishers to respect my time and money, and as a publisher I respect yours.
 Every product released by Engine Publishing is a labor of love, and something I believe you’ll love as much I do.